Modifying the Display of Stairs in Plan View

 ANSWER

-Note: This article assumes that a staircase is already present in a plan.
+Note: This article assumes that a staircase is already present.

 To display a stair breakline